ConnectForLife/openmrs-module-messages/README.md

 It creates *.omod file in omod/target directory.

+**Note:**
+Building the module takes some time because during module building are executed static code analysis tools and the UI is building using the npm tool.
+If you want to build the module faster (during the developing) then you can use one (or both) of following maven profiles:
+* no-npm - disable building the module UI (Note: the UI have to be at least one's time built before and the built zip file won't be deleted during maven 'clean' phase).
+Example of usage: `mvn clean install -P no-npm`
+* dev - disable executing of static code analysis tools.
+Example of usage: `mvn clean install -P dev`

+You can use both profiles in the same time.
+Example of usage:
+`mvn clean install -P dev,no-npm`

+Additionally if you want to skip executing the tests you can add `-DskipTests` parameter.

 2.Use the OpenMRS Administration > Manage Modules screen to upload and install the .omod file.

 If uploads are not allowed from the web (changable via a runtime property), you can drop the omod